 The protocol for marketplace screenings will be informed by preliminary fieldwork and regional reviews of published literature on local lead sources.
 In general, market screenings will sample spices, chocolate and candy, aluminum pots, ceramics, ayurvedic medicines, cosmetics, house paints and pigments, and toys.

 Support for this work comes from GiveWell, the Effective Altruism Global Health and Development Fund, and Open Philanthropy.

-Data analysis is expected to be finished by summer 2022.
-The results of this novel, wide-reaching study will help prioritize countries for future interventions.
+Data analysis is ongoing and expected to be finished by fall 2022.
+The results of this study will help prioritize countries for future interventions.